 To be completed by each member of the delivery team including facilitators, coaches, leadership, management and administration annually.

-Partner providers who do not have their own safeguarding policy should also complete this appendix annually.
+Partner providers are also required to complete this appendix annually.

-Name: Role:

-Working with: (delete if not Apprenticeships/AEB

-applicable)

-I confirm that I have read and understood this safeguarding policy
+Name: Role: Working with: (delete if not applicable) Apprenticeships/AEB I confirm that I have read and understood this safeguarding policy Signature Date:

-Signature Date: